TITLE 77: PUBLIC HEALTH

 1) Horizontal Separation.
 Sewers shall be installed at least 10 feet horizontally from any existing or proposed water line.
 When local conditions prevent a lateral separation of 10 feet, a sewer may be laid closer than 10 feet to a water line provided that the elevation of the crown of the sewer is at least 18 inches below the invert of the water line.

-2) Use of plastic pipe and fittings shall conform to the uses designated in Appendix A, Illustration C of this Part.
+2) Use of plastic pipe and fittings shall comply with the uses designated in Appendix A, Illustration C.

 h) Prohibited Discharges.
-There shall be no discharge of raw or improperly treated domestic sewage to the surface of the ground or to farm tiles, streams, rivers, ponds, lakes, or other collectors of water.
-Improperly treated domestic sewage is sewage that does not meet the effluent requirements of Section 905.110(b) or sewage which comes directly from a septic tank or building sewer.
-Domestic sewage or effluent from any private sewage disposal system or component shall not be discharged into any well, cistern, basement or into any underground mine, cave, sinkhole or tunnel.
+There shall be no discharge of raw or improperly treated domestic sewage to the surface of the ground or to farm tiles, streams, rivers, ponds, lakes or other collectors of water.
+Improperly treated domestic sewage is sewage that does not meet the effluent requirements of Section 905.110(d) or sewage that comes directly from a septic tank or building sewer.
+Domestic sewage or effluent from any private sewage disposal system or component shall not be discharged into any well, cistern or basement or into any underground mine, cave, sinkhole or tunnel.

 j) Private Sewage Disposal System Development.
 The following factors shall govern the development of a private sewage disposal system:

 1) Drainage.
 A private sewage disposal system shall not be located in areas where surface water will accumulate.
-Provisions shall be made to minimize flow of surface water over the private sewage system.
-Examples of such provisions would be the use of dikes, embankments, ditches or flow diverters.
+The flow of surface water over the private sewage system shall be minimized, for example, by the use of dikes, embankments, ditches or flow diverters.

 2) Distances.
-The location of the various components of a private sewage disposal system shall comply with Appendix A, Illustration D of this Part.
+The location of the various components of a private sewage disposal system shall comply with Appendix A, Illustration D.

 3) Area Reserved for Sewage Disposal.
-The area to be used for a private sewage disposal system shall be selected and maintained so that it is free from encroachment by driveways, accessory buildings, swimming pools, parking areas, buried lawn sprinkling systems and underground utility services, patios, slabs, additions to the original structure or any other structure which limits free access to the system for maintenance, servicing or proper operation.
+The area to be used for a private sewage disposal system shall be selected and maintained so that it is free from encroachment by driveways, accessory buildings, swimming pools, parking areas, buried lawn sprinkling systems and underground utility services, patios, slabs, additions to the original structure, or any other structure that limits free access to the system for maintenance, servicing or proper operation.
+The property owner and private sewage disposal system installation contractor shall ensure that the designated area for the subsurface seepage system shall be secured prior to construction or modifications to the site and shall be protected throughout the site development or construction process.
+The property owner and private sewage disposal system installation contractor shall secure this area to deter any traffic, compaction of the soil, removal or addition of soil, or encroachment on the area of the proposed subsurface seepage system.
+Temporary fencing, posts and roping or a similar restrictive barrier may be used to restrict access.
+The area of the proposed private sewage disposal system shall be protected throughout the site development or construction process.

 4) Creviced Limestone Formations.
 A subsurface seepage system shall not be constructed in an area where there is less than 4 feet of soil between the lowest point in a subsurface seepage system and the top of a creviced limestone formation.
 In areas where creviced limestone is known to occur, a soil boring to a depth of at least 4 feet below the bottom of the subsurface seepage system shall be made to verify that creviced limestone is not present.

 l) Variances.
-If conditions exist at a proposed installation which make impractical or impossible compliance with the requirements of this Part, a variance may be requested by submitting to the Illinois Department of Public Health, Division of Environmental Health, or appropriate local authority a written proposal that is to be used in lieu of compliance with this Part.
-Such written request shall include pertinent data such as soil conditions, water table elevations, drainage patterns and distances to water supplies in order to support the request.
+If conditions exist at a proposed installation that make compliance with the requirements of this Part impractical or impossible, a variance may be requested by submitting to the Illinois Department of Public Health, Division of Environmental Health, or appropriate local authority a written proposal that is to be used in lieu of compliance with this Part.
+The written request shall include pertinent data to support the proposal, such as soil conditions, water table elevations, drainage patterns and distances to water supplies.
 The capability of the system to comply with the intent of this Part will be the basis for approval or denial of the variances.
 The Department or local authority will notify the applicant in writing of its decision to either grant or deny the variance.
-A variance shall be requested and approved before construction begins.
+Construction shall not begin before a variance is requested and approved.

 m) Experimental Use Permits.
-If a private sewage disposal system or component is of a new and/or innovative type and does not comply with the requirements of this Code, the homeowner or private sewage contractor or manufacturer may request an experimental use permit.
-Such a request shall be submitted in writing to the Illinois Department of Public Health, Division of Environmental Health, prior to construction or installation, and shall meet the following requirements:
+If a private sewage disposal system or component is of a new or innovative type and does not comply with the requirements of this Part, the homeowner or private sewage contractor or manufacturer may request an experimental use permit.
+A request shall be submitted in writing to the Illinois Department of Public Health, Division of Environmental Health, and construction or installation shall not begin before a permit is requested and approved.
+The request shall meet the following requirements:

-1) The request shall specify the type of proposed system or component to be used and be accompanied by plans, specifications, and engineering data to support the system's compliance with the general requirements under Section 905.20 and with the effluent criteria under Section 905.110 for surface discharges, if applicable.
+1) The request shall specify the type of proposed system or component to be used and shall be accompanied by plans, specifications and engineering data to support the system's compliance with the general requirements under Section 905.20 and with the effluent criteria under Section 905.110 for surface discharges, if applicable.

 2) Information (such as topographical or plat maps) regarding the location of each installation shall be provided to the Department.

-3) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall provide the Department with proof that area is available for installation of an approved system should the experimental system fail.
+3) The homeowner, private sewage disposal system installation contractor or manufacturer shall provide the Department with proof that sufficient area is available for installation of an approved system if the experimental system fails.

-4) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall guarantee in writing the replacement of the experimental system with an approved system if the experimental system fails to perform in accordance with any of the Sections of this Part, or with criteria established as a condition to approval of the system.
+4) The homeowner, private sewage disposal system installation contractor or manufacturer shall guarantee in writing that the experimental system will be replaced with an approved system if the experimental system fails to perform in accordance with any of the Sections of this Part, or with criteria established as a condition of approval of the system.

-5) The private sewage disposal system installation contractor and/or the manufacturer shall notify the homeowner, or the person obtaining the experimental use permit, of the aforementioned guarantee, and of the minimum standards of the Illinois Private Sewage Disposal Code which must be met, as determined through the process described in subsections (n)(3) and (4) of this Section for developing criteria to be used in the evaluation of the experimental system.
+5) The private sewage disposal system installation contractor or the manufacturer shall notify the homeowner, or the person obtaining the experimental use permit, of the guarantee required by subsection (m)(4), and of the minimum standards of this Part that shall be met, as determined through the process described in subsections (n)(3) and (4) for developing criteria to be used in the evaluation of the experimental system.

-1) A minimum of 10 experimental installations shall be evaluated before an unconditional approval may be granted.
+1) A minimum of 10 experimental installations shall be evaluated before an unconditional approval will be granted.

 2) The experimental permit shall be valid for a period of up to 2 years, during which time the Department will evaluate the performance of the experimental system.
-At the end of the 2 year evaluation period, the Department will make a determination as to whether the system will be approved.
+At the end of the 2 year evaluation period, the Department will determine whether the system will be approved.

-3) The Department, in consultation with the experimental use permit applicant, shall develop a test method for the experimental system that will include the following information:
+3) The Department, in consultation with the experimental use permit applicant, will develop a test method for the experimental system, which will include the following information:

 A) purpose of the test;